kiba/Writings/fac/chp18_the_ball.md

 "I don't know.
 I liked him for his uncompromising no-nonsense push to make everything better.
 I think I want to marry him."

 "It seemed that his wife has more political sense than the emperor," Goodwitch opined.
-"And with the prime minister seemly in charge, both his wife and his political influence is vastly reduced."
+"And with the prime minister in charge, both his wife and his political influence is vastly reduced."

 "That can only be a good thing," Ironwood concurred.
-"The more that man stayed away from the politic, the better it is for the world."
+"The more that man stay away from the politic, the better it is for the world."